Design By Day Branding Project Terms & Conditions

 6. Changes to Work in Progress

-6.2 Where multiple versions of works are produced by us, the Client shall be entitled to choose and use only one of the works representing the Creative Brief (“the Final Works”) providing payment has been made in accordance with the provisions of clause 11.
-Any other works not chosen by the Client shall remain our property in accordance with the provisions of clause 5.3 above.
+6.2 Where multiple versions of Works are produced by us, you are entitled to choose and use only one of the Works representing the Creative Brief (“the Final Works”) subject always to payment in accordance with the provisions of clause 11.
+If you wish to use additional versions of Works, we can discuss this with you, subject to agreement on additional Charges.
+If you require more than one version of Final Works, please set out clearly in the Instruction.
+Any other Works not chosen by the Client remain our property and our copyright in accordance with the provisions of clause 5.3 above.

 7. Nomenclature Services